Antoni Gaudi: Inspired by Nature

 “There is no reason to regret that I cannot finish the church.
 I will grow old but others will come after me.
 What must always be conserved is the spirit of the work, but its life has to depend on the generations it is handed down to and with whom it lives and is incarnated”

 Gaudi made most of his structures with Catalan Modernism which was popularised in Spain.
-Catalan Modernism is characterised by the use of curved lines, floral motifs, mosaic and glass tiles along with organic shapes.
+Catalan Modernism is characterised by the use of curved lines, floral motifs, mosaic and glass tiles with organic shapes.

 Although, if you look closely at his work, it is evident that nature is his primary muse.